-What is NGU (nongonococcal urethritis) and how can it be treated if possibly at home?
+What is NGU (nongonococcal urethritis) and how can it be treated at home?

-Symptoms include discharge from the penis or vagina and burning or pain during urination.
-Due to their anatomy, men are more likely to be diagnosed with NGU and may experience itching, irritation or tenderness.
-When NGU occurs in women, they may experience abdominal pain or abnormal vaginal bleeding.
-It is important to note that most infected people (up to 90% by one estimate) are asymptomatic.
+Symptoms of urethritis include discharge from the penis or vagina and burning or pain during urination.
+Due to anatomical differences, men are more likely to be diagnosed with NGU and may experience itching, irritation, or tenderness.
+When NGU occurs in women, they may experience abdominal pain or atypical vaginal bleeding.
+It's good to note, however, that many of those infected are asymptomatic, meaning they have no tell-tale symptoms.

 So what do you do if you have NGU?
 To confirm whether or not you have NGU and to get the proper treatment, seeing a health care provider is your best bet.
 If you test positive, antibiotic regimens that are between one and seven doses are typically prescribed.
 Your health care provider will also likely recommend that your sexual partner(s) be screened for chlamydia because most NGU results from sexual contact with an infected partner.

 Getting a prompt diagnosis and treatment is also essential, because having NGU (or any type of urethritis) can make it easier for you to get HIV if you’ve been exposed to the virus.
 Also, if left untreated, NGU can lead to infertility and severe infections in the reproductive systems (e.g. pelvic inflammatory disease (PID) in women and epididymitis in men).
 It may also result systemic problems like arthritis (in men).